happen2me/subgraph-retrieval-toolkit/docs/cli.rst

   --fast-dev-run        fast dev run for debugging, only use 1 batch for training and validation

-srtk link-wikidata
+srtk link
 -------------------

-Entity linking on Wikidata.
+Entity linking.
 The input is a jsonl file.
 The field of interest is specified by the argument --ground-on.
 The output is a jsonl file, each line is a dict with keys: id, question_entities, spans, entity_names.
+Currently, only Wikidata is supported out of the box.

 Usage:

 .. code-block:: bash

-  srtk link-wikidata [-h] [-i INPUT] [-o OUTPUT] [-e EL_ENDPOINT] [--wikimapper-db WIKIMAPPER_DB]
+  srtk link [-h] [-i INPUT] [-o OUTPUT] [-e EL_ENDPOINT] [-kg {wikidata}]
-                     [--ground-on GROUND_ON]
+            [--wikimapper-db WIKIMAPPER_DB] [--ground-on GROUND_ON]

 Options: